srsudar/iap_manager/README.md

 #### `PlatformWrapper`

 This is a simple wrapper around `Platform`.
-If you want to simulate an Android environment, you can pass `PlatformWrapper.andoid()`.
+If you want to simulate an Android environment, you can pass `PlatformWrapper.android()`.
 In production, just use `PlatformWrapper()`.

+#### `PurchaseVerifier`

+This is a class you can implement to perform server-side validation of IAPs.
+If you don't use any server-side validation, and instead trust what you see on the device, you can leave this parameter unset.

+If you are using iOS subscriptions, there is any way to tell on-device if the subscription is valid.
+The `IOSSubscriptionHelper` class is provided to help determine if a subscription is valid.
+You can use that in a custom `PurchaseVerifier` to determine if subscriptions are active.

 ### Integrating iap_manager Into Your App